-The 2019 Advancing American Kidney Health initiatives begin to address the fact that multiple players influence performance and offer novel opportunities for collaboration between historically insular stakeholders like TCs and dialysis centers (by financially incentivizing dialysis centers to refer more patients to transplantation).
-At the heart of the initiative is a few new payment models to be rolled out in select Hospital Referral Regions (i.e. HRRs, often used in health policy aggregate patients into a region for care delivery purposes).
-In these new payment models,30 reimbursement payment adjustments made to "managing" providers (including nephrologist working at or outside of TCs, as well as dialysis centers) will be based on rates of home dialysis utilization and rates of kidney and kidney-pancreas transplantation among patients who are attributed to these provider's management.
-While this initiative touches the providers further upstream on the kidney transplantation supply chain, it left the structure of regulation of the transplant operations of TCs and OPOs largely unmodified.
-Without improving the incentive issues outlined in the present paper, the increase in referrals for transplantation might worsen the kidney waitlist congestion.
-We see the optimal regulation of TCs and OPOs proposed here as a key complement to the direction taken by the federal government in this 2019 initiative.
+For example, the 2019 Advancing American Kidney Health initiatives begin to address the fact that multiple players influence patient health (by financially incentivizing dialysis centers to refer more patients to transplantation).
+At the heart of the initiative are new payment models to be rolled out in select Hospital Referral Regions (HRRs).
+In these new payment models, reimbursement payment adjustments made to "managing" providers (including nephrologists working at or outside of TCs, as well as dialysis centers) will be based on rates of home dialysis utilization and rates of kidney and kidney-pancreas transplantation among patients who are attributed to these providers' management.
+We see the holistic regulation of TCs and OPOs as a complement to the direction taken by the federal government in this 2019 initiative.